-In what will be its expedition debut, Titan and dive teams comprised of researchers and citizen explorers, will journey to 3800 meters below the surface of the North Atlantic to the wreck site of the RMS Titanic.
-The inaugural Titanic Survey Expedition operated by OceanGate Expeditions is the first manned mission to the historic site since 2005.
+In what will be its Titanic expedition debut, Titan and dive teams comprised of researchers and citizen explorers, will journey to 3800 meters below the surface of the North Atlantic to the wreck site of the RMS Titanic.
+The inaugural Titanic Survey Expedition operated by OceanGate Expeditions is very timely.
+Missions in 2019 have discovered that the Titanic wreck is degrading rapidly.
+There will be only a limited number of years left for people visit and observe the Titanic remnants still standing above the ocean floor.

 The Titanic Survey Expedition will conduct an annual scientific and technological survey of the wreck with a mission to: